devth/devth.github.com/about.md

 streetview: true
 ---

-Software engineer with nearly two decades experience crafting high quality web and mobile applications.
+Software engineer with nearly two decades experience crafting quality web apps.
 Very interested in making your life easier.
-I care deeply about wielding technology to build great products and experiences.
-I've worked on doing just that at every layer of the stack:
+I care deeply about wielding technology to build great products and experiences and have worked on doing exactly that at every layer of the stack:

-- extensive experience iterating on meticulously-detailed frontends for client sites, interactive experiences, and web applications
+- iterating on meticulously-detailed frontends for client sites, interactive experiences, and web applications
-- at the API level efficiently piping and transforming data between backend and frontend with considerations around concurrency and authentication
+- at the API level efficiently piping and transforming data between backend and frontend with considerations around concurrency, authn and authz
-- at the very backend working on a Scala-based in-memory distributed columnar data store for eBay which powered real-time analytics for seller tools
+- at the very back working on a Scala-based in-memory distributed columnar data store for eBay which powered real-time analytics for seller tools
 - as a Site Reliability Engineer creating automation, standards, and modern container-based infrastructure in public and private clouds